-3.2.2.8 Validation of Email Address Control
+3.2.2.9 Validation of Email Address Control

-SSL.com or an RA verifies an Applicant's control of the email address listed in the certificate via a challenge and response or other approved method.
+Where required, SSL.com or an RA may verify an Applicant's control of any email address listed in a certificate via a challenge and response or other approved method.
+Any challenge email sent by SSL.com to the Applicant must include a Random Value.